 How to use

-I put in the foundations that I currently use by the brand into the software and the more shades and brand you include the better the shade matching.
+I put in the foundations that I currently use by the brand into the software and the more shades and brands you include the better the shade matching.

 I enter the brand I currently use in this case it is MAC.